openshift/training/beta-3-setup.md

 Service.

 ### CLI versus Console
-There are currently two ways to get from source code to components on OpenShift.
-The CLI has a tool (`new-app`) that can take a source code repository as an input and then configure OpenShift to do what we need.
-You looked at that already.
-You can also just run `osc new-app --help` to see other things that `new-app` can help you achieve.

-The web console also lets you point directly at a source code repository, but requires a little bit more input to get things running.
-Let's go through an example of pointing to code via the web console.
+Did you notice that the json returned from `new-app` defaulted to using a CentOS builder image?
+That is simply a temporary convenience until more builder selection logic is baked in.
+If we had wanted to use the RHEL image we could have run:

+    osc new-app openshift/ruby-20-rhel7~https://github.com/openshift/simple-openshift-sinatra-sti.git -o json

+There are a few problems with this.
+Namely:

+* The `~` syntax is weird
+* It won't even work until we've imported a `openshift/ruby-20-rhel7` `ImageStream`

+Over time `new-app` will get smarter so we'll overlook this for now and simply show how we can accomplish the same thing with the Console.
+However, since the Console doesn't have the logic for defaulting to CentOS we have to first tell OpenShift about the `ImageStream`s we want to use.
+From there we can show an example of pointing to code via the web console.
 Later examples will use the CLI tools.

 ### Adding the Builder ImageStreams
-While `new-app` has some built-in logic to help automatically determine the correct builder ImageStream, the web console currently does not have that capability.
+While `new-app` has some built-in logic to help find a compatible builder ImageStream, the web console currently does not have that capability.
 The user will have to first target the code repository, and then select the appropriate builder image.

 Perform the following command as `root` in the `beta3` folder in order to add all of the builder images: